Clear House Accountants Clear House Accountants

 When a company donates its stocks to a charity or Community Amateur Sports Club (CASC), it does not have to include anything in its sales for the value of the stock gift.
 It means that the company can get tax relief on the cost of stock (shares) it has donated.

 A VAT-registered company needs to account for VAT on the items donated.
-It means the company can reclaim the VAT on the cost of stock donated.
-If your company donates items to charity that can then sell, hire, or export the items, you can apply Zero VAT on those items.
-If you can not apply zero rates to the items, use the rate you usually charge.
+It means the company can reclaim the VAT on the cost of the stock donated.
+If your company donates items to a charity that can then sell, hire, or export the items, you can apply zero VAT on those items.
+If you can not apply zero rates to the items, use the rate you usually charge.ย

 Charity Tax Relief And Gift Aid Explained